m-reza-rahman/jboss-eap-on-app-service/README.md

 ## Setup Managed JBoss EAP
 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Web App'.
 Hit create.
 * Enter jakartaee-cafe as application name and select jakartaee-cafe-group-`<your suffix>` as the resource group.
 Choose Java 17 as your runtime stack and JBoss EAP 8 as the Java web server stack.
+For the pricing plan, pick the free tier.
 Hit create.

 ## Setup Environment Variables
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe-web-`<your suffix>`.
 Open the server environment variables panel.